jessicapmouras/fraud_detect/README.md

 <p align="center">
   <img width="460" height="400" src="images/pca_cf.png">
 </p>
-To be specific, the method identified 99.9% of the fraudulent transactions, which resulted in exactly 3 False Positives out of 394 Fraud transactions.
+To be specific, the method identified 99.9% of the fraudulent transactions.
 Still a bit upsetting that we have some rate of False Negatives.
 These fraudelent transactions could be large in dollar value or especially criminal.
 I would prefer the business case to be that we have some minimal amounts of False Positives, normal transactions flagged as fraud.
 This would require some investigation and internal resource time, but would provide more risk coverage for customer exposure.
+We do have a fair amount of False Positives, normal transactions flagged as fraud, but overall, that can be investigated further perhaps with limited resources.

 Let's see if our final method beats this already pretty impressive performance.